 Female Sexuality, Orgasm and Sex

-The detailed process by which women reach orgasm is reached has been studied many times but still remains a bit obscure.
+The detailed process by which women reach orgasm has been studied many times but still remains a bit obscure.

-We have found that about 20 percent of the women in our survey indicated that the usual arousal sequence is for the husband first to stimulate the clitoris manually or orally, which may or may not produce orgasm, and then to insert his penis to produce further stimulation, which nearly always brings him to orgasm and ejaculation, and sometimes results in both partners achieving orgasm.
+About 20 percent of the women in our survey indicated that the usual arousal sequence is for the man first to stimulate the clitoris manually or orally, which may or may not produce orgasm, and then to insert his penis to produce further stimulation, which nearly always brings him to orgasm and ejaculation, and sometimes results in both partners achieving orgasm.

 About 95 percent of women said they attain orgasm either before or after their husbands and primarily through manual or oral clitoral stimulation.

 When very specific questions were asked about the timing of wife and husband orgasm, it was found that 5 percent of the women reach orgasm at the same time as their spouses, with 70 percent attaining orgasm before and 25 percent coming after their husbands have ejaculated.

 The women in the various samples indicated that clitoral stimulation is highly important to them in reaching orgasm.
 Over 75 percent ascribed either great or indispensable value to clitoral arousal.

 Further, it is clear that clitoral and vaginal stimulation are perceived quite differently by most of the women, who typically regard one of the two as relatively more exciting; or they experience one rather than the other as possessing some special quality (e.g. warmth, "deep feeling," throbbing).

 Although it may be true that vaginal stimulation achieves much of its effect by its indirect arousal of the clitoris, one can still say that the experienced quality of the vaginal and clitoral experiences differs.
 They do not feel alike.